digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/workflows/overview.md

 </div>
 <br/>

-We've now successfully used a workflow in our ToolJet Application.
+We've now successfully used a workflow in our JumpStart Application.

-Continue learning about the different elements of ToolJet Workflows using the below links:
+Continue learning about the different elements of JumpStart Workflows using the below links:

 **[Types Of Nodes](/docs/workflows/nodes)** <br/>
 **[Overview of Logs](/docs/workflows/logs)** <br/>